-Owned by the Mohegan Tribe and managed by the Mohegan Tribal Gaming Authority, Mohegan Sun is a premier entertainment, meeting, shopping and gaming destination, with three casinos; over 40 restaurants, bars and lounges; three entertainment venues including a 10,000-seat Arena, a 350-seat Wolf Den and an upscale, edgy comedy club plus two luxury hotel towers with a total of 1,563 rooms.
+Owned by the Mohegan Tribe and managed by Mohegan Gaming & Entertainment (MGE), Mohegan Sun is a premier entertainment, meeting, shopping and gaming destination, with three casinos; over 40 restaurants, bars and lounges; three entertainment venues including a 10,000-seat Arena, a 350-seat Wolf Den and an upscale, edgy comedy club plus two luxury hotel towers with a total of 1,563 rooms.
 We chose to implement this 'governmental gaming' as a source of tax revenue, much like a state chooses gaming or lotteries to enhance its tax base.

 A Native American tribe's ability to access the resources available through gaming is vastly different from commercial gaming or even that of a state.
 A very special relationship exists between a federally recognized Indian tribe and the United States.
 This relationship is granted in Article 1, Section 8 of the United States Constitution and has been repeatedly upheld by the United States Supreme Court.
 As such, it is the federal government and tribes, unless other agreements have been made with a state, which regulate and oversee all gaming operations.